Nevenall/Shift-X/System/01 Basics.md

 - {Addicted} You habitually seek comfort in a troublesome activity or substance.
 - {Haunted} You’re often lost in reverie, reliving past failures, seeing things.
-- {Isolated} You deliberately avoid emotional appeals and social bond.
+- {Isolated} You deliberately avoid emotional appeals and social bonds.
 - {Obsessed} You’re enthralled by one thing: an activity, a person, an ideology.
 - {Paranoid} You imagine danger everywhere; you can’t trust others.
 - {Reckless} You have little regard for your own safety or best interests.
 - {Unstable} Your emotional state is volatile.
 You can instantly rage, or fall into despair, act impulsively, or freeze up.
-- {Vicious} You live for the moments when you can use your powers to hurt or humiliate your foes.
+- {Vicious} You live for the moments when you can use your powers to hurt or humiliate villains.

 ## Progress clocks